calebyhan/slicer-salt/docs/source/shape_population.rst

 Verification
 ---------------------

-In SlicerSalt, select the Shape Creation -> SPHARM-PDM Generator module.
+In SlicerSalt, select the Shape Analysis -> ShapePopulationViewer module.

 .. image:: ../_static/spvdm.png
    :alt: Shape Population Viewer

+Next, we can open the specific `SP*` directory by clicking on the `Open Directory` button.
+After loading, you should see many shapes displayed on the 3D view.
+To validate the shapes, we need to make sure each shape is oriented in the right direction.
+There can be many discrepancies, which can be fixed by a variety of transformations in the SPHARM-PDM Generator module.

 Next steps
 ----------